RNAclub/rnaclub.github.io/_pages/events.md

   <div class="details">
     <div>
       <h1 id="time1">Chun Kit KWOK - Identification, characterization and targeting of RNA G-quadruplex structures </h1>
       <p id="p1">On June 16, 2023, Professor Chun Kit KWOK to give an online academic report "Identification, characterization and targeting of RNA G-quadruplex structures".
 Professor Chun Kit KWOK is an associate professor in the Department of Chemistry, City University of Hong Kong.
-He has long been engaged in nucleic acid chemistry and biology research.
-In recent years, his research team has published more than 60 papers in internationally renowned journals such as Nature, Nature Methods, Nature Communications, Nature Protocols...<a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20230616_Chun_Kitkwok.html">(More...) </a></p>
+He has long been engaged in nucleic acid chemistry and biology research.<a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20230616_Chun_Kitkwok.html">(More...) </a></p>
     </div>
   </div>
 </div>